matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    `//` if the URI doesn't have an authority component.
 In other words, `//` implies a centre of authority, and the (public) Matrix federation is not supposed to have one; hence no `//` in most URIs.
-1. _Why do type specifiers use singular rather than plural as is common in RESTful APIs?_
+1. ~~_Why do type specifiers use singular rather than plural as is common in RESTful APIs?_~~
+   This is no more relevant with single-letter type specifiers.
+The answer below is provided for history only.
    Unlike in actual RESTful APIs, this MSC does not see `rooms/` or `users/` as collections to browse.
 The type specifier completes the id specification in the URI, defining a very specific and